 The short answer is yes and although this “yes” sometimes comes with a sting in the tail, there is a way out.

 How to Source Experts from a Global Crowd

 Once you thought you solved one of your team’s crucial virtual team weaknesses, a new one crops up.
-Such a relentless pace pushes you to stay constantly vigilant and enthusiastic.
-You need to develop a level of alertness and a go-getting attitude that will become your second nature.
+The relentless work pace pushes you to stay constantly vigilant and enthusiastic.
+It asks you to develop a level of alertness and a go-get attitude that will become second nature.

-If you are a virtual team member, it’s tough to find compelling work that challenges you to invest your best.
-As an expert, you are asked to give your best work on a virtual team in isolation.
+If you are a virtual team member, it’s tough to find compelling work that challenges you to put your best effort in.
+As an expert, you need to give your best work on a virtual team without clear guidelines and requirements.

 How can you do this?